nicotine-plus/nicotine-plus/doc/PACKAGING.md

 #### Building a Debian package

 Unstable and stable PPAs are already provided for pre-compiled packages, as described in the `README.md`.
-However, if you wish to build your own package perform the following.
+However, if you want to build your own package, perform the following:

 Start by installing the build dependencies: